-A few months ago I was asked to create balance through tension.
+A few months ago (February 2020) I was asked to create balance through tension as a design course homework task.
 And given a sheet of A4 paper with some black squares and circles and triangles printed on it.
-That is what I had to use.
-Around the same time I had been inspired by Chris Ashworth’s typographic work and his manual experimentation and manipulation of paper.
-So I fused the two things together.
+That was the brief.
+And the constraint.
+Around the same time I had been getting into Chris Ashworth’s typographic experiments and also his manual manipulation of paper.
+So I fused everything together.
 And came up with this.

-I wasn’t full into the gas mask one because it looked too much like an actual something.
-Too literal.
+I wasn’t fully amped up on the gas mask one.
+Primarily because it looked too much like an actual something.
+Far too literal.
 It had no real mystery in it.
+No unknown.
+No question.
 No real edge.
-But it became pretty relevant a month or so later as the world went in apocalyptic lockdown as a result of a gnarly virus.
-Which at the time of writing was still out there.
+But if it was a mask it became pretty relevant a month or so later.
+As the world went in apocalyptic lockdown as a result of a gnarly virus.
+Which at the time of writing (April 2020) was still out there.
 And I hop[e everyone is ok.

 Shillington College Of Graphic Design (homework task)